everoute/everoute/README.md

 address to generate the network transimit policy rules.

-* **Everoute Distributed Agent**: The Everoute Agent is deployed in each hypervisor host or K8s node, it focuses on the IP address discovery and policy rule deployment to the data plane.
+* **Everoute Distributed Agent**: The Everoute Agent is deployed in each K8s worker node or hypervisor host, the Agent is mainly responsible for the coordinated processing of controller and data plane, it focuses on IP address discovery and policy rule deployment to the data plane.

-* **Everoute Datapath**: Everoute leverages the Open vSwitch as it's network datapath, all the network functions implemented by the Open vSwitch, Everoute uses Open vSwitch openflow mode to control the network forwarding and security rules.
+* **Everoute Datapath**: Everoute leverages the Open vSwitch as it's network data plane, Everoute leverages it to implement virtual network forwarding, Pod networking and security features.
+Everoute uses Open vSwitch openflow mode to control the network forwarding and security rules.

 * **3rd party plugins**: Everoute provides a plugin framework to integrate with 3rd party platforms, such as [SmartX](https://www.smartx.com) -